Chapter Two: Ann

 To be true to myself and honest with you had been Ann and Noah’s wedding vow, the only rule they’d ever needed and a promise each had always kept.
 The whole point of being open, they agreed, was that they didn’t believe in black and white, just like they didn’t believe in til death do us part.
 They never had to stipulate, as they heard other poly couples do, who could fuck whom and where and when and what could or couldn’t be said about it afterwards, to whom and under what circumstances.
 Their single, guiding principle was enough.
 They trusted one another.
 They respected one another.
 And, as such—not because it wasn’t allowed, but because it would have felt wrong—Ann has never brought another man back to their home.
 Which is just her home now, she supposes, though it doesn’t feel like that yet.

-Is it her wish to make it so, to prove to herself that things have changed, that compels her to lay her hand on Graham’s arm?
-Is it a way to stop thinking about the implications of the IPCC?
-Or, is there any way this is the beginning of something that will last years?
-Last, even, for all that remains of her life?
+Is it her wish to make it so, to prove to herself that things have changed, that compels her to ask for the man’s name as she lays her hand on his arm?
+Or, is it just a way to stop thinking about our rapidly narrowing window of opportunity to combat climate change?
+Or, could it be that this tête-à-tête is the beginning of something that will last longer than a night?
+Last, even, the remainder of her life?
 Certainly that isn’t what she imagines when she says, meeting his eyes,“I know we’ve just met.”

 “Go on.”